 One nice thing about booking.com is that their search engine displays rooms and properties that include taxes, which means an honest booking and no hidden costs.

 Pros: Loads of properties, plenty of filters to choose from to narrow down your search, and the website offer some of the lowest rates making it essential to check before finally booking.

 Similar to Hotwire, Priceline gives you the ability to proceed with a ‘blind booking’, meaning that you can save anywhere between 18-60% – you do not get the name of the hotel until after you have paid, only the knowledge of the location you’re staying in, and the star rating of the hotel.

-This can be a spontaneous way of saving money, and also travelling.
-Up against Expedia, Hotwire and Hotels.com, Priceline is one the best in terms of finding the most accommodation in city centres.
+This can be a spontaneous way of saving money, and also traveling.
+Up against Expedia, Hotwire, and Hotels.com, Priceline is one the best in terms of finding the most accommodation in city centers.